Gammon India Ltd.

 In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in Basis of QualifiedOpinion paragraph (a) to (d) the aforesaid Standalone Financial Statements give theinformation required by the Companies Act 2013 ("Act") in the manner so requiredand give a true and fair view in conformity with the Indian Accounting Standards (Ind AS)prescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted inIndia of the state of affairs of the Company as at March 31 2020 and its loss(financial performance including other comprehensive income) itscash flows and thechanges in equity for the year ended on that date

 Basis of Qualified Opinion

-e.
-We invite attention to note no 31(iii) relating to the exposure of the Company to asubsidiary engaged in real estate development in Bhopal.
-The Company has on prudent basismade a provision of ' 100 Crore against the exposure of ' 324.68 Crore.
-The Subsidiary'sfinancials are also not available for our review.
-Hence in the absence of any indicatorsof value arising out of the project and its financial stability we are unable to statewhether any further provision is required towards the balance exposure of ' 224.68 Crore.
+(c) We invite attention to note no. 5 (vii) of the financial statement relating to theengaged in real estate development in Bhopal.
+The Company has on prudent basis made aprovision of Rs 100 crores against the exposure of Rs 325.60 crores.
+The Subsidiary'saudited financials are also not available for our review and also the management has notcarried out any exercise of determining the realisable value.
+Hence in the absence of anyindicators of value arising out of the project and its financial stability we are unableto state whether any further provision is required towards the balance exposure of Rs225.60 crores.

 Material Uncertainty Related to Going Concern